 We observe that propositional clauses and ground clauses are essentially the same, as long as we do not consider equational atoms.

 In this section we only deal with ground clauses.

-Note that unlike in Section 2 we admit duplicated literals in clauses, i. e., we treat clauses like multisets of literals, not like sets.
+Unlike in Section 2 we admit duplicated literals in clauses, i.e., we treat clauses like multisets of literals, not like sets.

 The Resolution Calculus Res